Jagodnjak: Geography

+Colonist settlement of Majške Međe was established on the territory of the then Bolman nicipality during the land reform in interwar Yugoslavia.

 History

-The first historical Municipality of Jagodnjak was established before the World War II during the epoch of the Kingdom of Hungary, and was settled by Danube Swabians from Hesse, they called Stifolder.
-At that time municipality was part of the Baranya County (former) and it did not include villages of Bolman, Novi Bolman and Majške Međe which were separate unit called the Municipality of Bolman.
+The first historical Municipality of Jagodnjak was established before the World War II during the epoch of the Kingdom of Hungary, and was settled by Danube Swabians from Hesse, they were called Stifolder.
+At that time the municipality was part of the Baranya County (former) and did not include villages of Bolman, Novi Bolman and Majške Međe which constituted a separate unit called the Municipality of Bolman.

-Until the end of World War II, the Inhabitants was Danube Swabians.
-The former German Settlers was expelled to Germany and Austria in 1945-1948, about the Potsdam Agreement.
+Until the end of World War II, the inhabitants were Danube Swabians.
+The former German settlers were expelled to Germany and Austria in 1945-1948, following the Potsdam Agreement.

 During the final stage of the World War II in March 1945 the village of Bolman was the spot of the Battle of Bolman in which Yugoslav Partisans (primarily multi-ethnic units from Vojvodina) and Red Army fought against Nazis.
 The monument to the battle was constructed in 1951 and in 1971 it was protected as a registered cultural heritage site.
 After the integration of the region under the central government rule in the late 1990s the monument to the battle was devastated in 1999 and 2000.
 The municipality initiated reconstruction efforts in 2002 and the work was not completed until 2013 when the Ministry of Culture of the Republic of Croatia provided funds for this purpose.
 The monument is allegedly target of intentional desecration with illegal waste disposal.

 Modern day Municipality of Jagodnjak was established in 1998 with the support of the United Nations representatives in the final stage of the UNTAES transitional administration over the region of Eastern Slavonia, Baranja and Western Syrmia.
 It was created in order to ensure adequate Serb local self-government through the creation of municipalities in Eastern Slavonia in which the group constitute ethnic majority.
 Today Jagodnjak is only municipality in Croatian part of Baranya with an ethnic Serb majority.
 Together with other municipalities with Serb majority in Eastern Croatia it constitutes the Joint Council of Municipalities.